sotojeriaaugusto/sotojeriaaugusto/README.md

 👋 Name's Augusto, I'm a passionate Full Stack student with a keen interest in game reverse engineering and virtual world photography.

-🎮 I love delving into the intricacies of game mechanics and uncovering the secrets behind them.
+🎮 I enjoy delving into the intricacies of game mechanics and uncovering the secrets behind them.
 Love exploring hidden features.
 Still a rookie tho.

 📸 Using custom camera tools developed using various frameworks, i embark on photographic journeys through virtual landscapes.
 Capturing the essence and beauty of digital worlds.